heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

   npm.
 - WARN: There is a .yarnrc file but yarn > 2 is detected.
 - WARN: There is a .yarnrc.yml file but yarn@1 is detected.
-- WARN: There is a `packageManager` key.
-This might mean the app uses corepack but there is no buildpack support for corepack managed dependency managers.
+- WARN: There is a `packageManager` key in package.json that does not have `yarn` in it.
+App is using corepack, but not using corepack for yarn.
+It's not clear in this scenario which package manager to use.